 The fellowship is also available to graduates of pediatric nephrology fellowship programs who are interested in conducting clinical research in the area of pediatric acute kidney injury.

-Renal fellows receive full funding to attend one scientific meeting annually, which includes the American Society of Nephrology (ASN), Annual Dialysis Conference (ADC) and the American Society of Pediatric Research and CRRT meetings.
+Renal fellows receive full funding to attend one scientific meeting annually, which includes the American Society of Nephrology, Annual Dialysis Conference and the American Society of Pediatric Research and CRRT meetings.
 Many of the fellows present posters or give oral presentations at the meetings.

-For information on stipends and benefits, please see the Graduate Medical Education office site.
+For information on stipends and benefits, visit the Graduate Medical Education office site.